Reformation in the Kingdom of Hungary: Beginnings

 News of Luther's activity reached Hungary shortly after he published his Ninety-five Theses.
 Merchants from Hermannstadt likely learnt of Luther's ideas at the Leipzig Trade Fair in 1519.
 One Thomas Preisner gave the first documented public reading of Luther's theses in Leibitz (Ľubica, Slovakia) in 1521.
 In a year, the German townspeople were enthusiastically discussing Luther's views in the Upper Hungarian mining towns.
 King Louis's guardian, George, Margrave of Brandenburg-Ansbach, entered into correspondence with Luther.
-Most German courtiers of Louis's wife, Mary of Habsburg, symphathized with the reformist ideas, but she did not abandon her Catholic faith.
+Most German courtiers of Louis's wife, Mary of Habsburg, sympathized with the reformist ideas, but she did not abandon her Catholic faith.
 Her chaplain, Konrad Cordatus, made no secret of his adherence to Lutheran theology and she dismissed him after the Pope excommunicated Luther.
 The Königsrichter, Markus Pemfflinger, supported the spread of Lutheran ideas in Hermannstadt where songs mocking the "Papists", or Catholics, gained popularity.

 The country's Hungarian- or Slavic-speaking population had no direct access to reformist literature for years.
 Most nobles were hostile towards Protestant ideas, because they were convinced Hungary could resist Ottoman invasions only with the Pope's support.
 István Werbőczy who represented Hungary at the Imperial Diet of Worms in 1521 entered into a public argument with Luther.
 Luther stated that the Hungarians should fight against their own sins rather than against the Ottomans whom he regarded as "God's scourge".
 The Hungarian noblemen took his words as an insult, denying their self-declared mission of serving at the bulwark of Christianity.
 The first anti-Lutheran edict was promulgated in Hungary on 24 April 1523; it ordered the persecution and execution of all Lutherans and the confiscation of their property.
 Ladislaus Szalkai, Archbishop of Esztergom, appointed commissioners to detect and destroy Evangelical literature, but the local magistrates obstructed them.
 In Sopron, a royal commission experienced that townspeople regularly gathered in taverns to discuss Luther's views and to criticize the Pope.

 Anti-Lutheran legislation could not be enforced during the civil war that followed the Battle of Mohács.
 Six of the twelve Hungarian bishops perished at the battlefield.
 King Ferdinand appointed bishops to the vacant sees, but the Pope did not confirm them.
 Church property was unprotected; church buildings and monasteries were regularly sacked or expropriated.
 Neither king wanted to antagonize Protestant town leaders and aristocrats.
 Protestant itinerant preachers freely crossed the frontiers between Hungary and King Ferdinand's other realms.
 Some of them called themselves Neo-Utraquists to take advantage of the legal status of Utraquism in Bohemia.
 King John's most prominent supporters, mainly nationalist aristocrats, looked on Luther as a German innovator and remained unsympathetic towards him.
 John was a devout Catholic, but he was unwilling to persecute "heretics" after the Pope excommunicated him for his alliance with the Ottomans in 1529.
 Fear of social unrest hindered the spread of Protestant ideas, but no peasant movements followed the 1514 peasant war, because the serfs easily extracted exemptions from their lords in the wake of the Ottoman expansion.